microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/permission_delete.md

 ##### <a name="response"></a>Resposta

-Este é um exemplo da resposta.
+Veja a seguir um exemplo da resposta.

 <!-- {
   "blockType": "response",